Caleb335/swiftana2/README.md

 Swiftana is a mental health assistant bot aimed to help provide remedies to this ravaging mental health problems baffling our society.
 Swiftana work by given recommendations on possible cure or remedies base on the users health issues or sysmtoms.
 In a situation whereby the bot can not handle the user request or the user need to talk to a real human consultant, the bot connect them to nearby specialist or outpatient clinic in their location.
 The project is in line with the Sustainable Development Goal(SDG goal 3), problem statmeent 1 of the Andela build for SDG project.

 ### Usage
-A user goes online and accesses the bot using a given URL after which they can start interacting with the system.
+A user goes online and accesses the bot using a given URL (mobile app will be put in place in the future for offline usage) after which they can start interacting with the system.
 The user can type in any relevant information and the bot will give a relevant response accordingly.
 The bot suggests possible remedies or recommendations that the user can make use of to assist them with their various conditions.
 After successful interaction, the bot suggests the nearest hospitals that offer mental health services that the patients can visit in order to seek further assistance.

 ### Practical usage
 1. Visit https://lit-dusk-59445.herokuapp.com/
-2. Type "Hello"
+2. Reply the bot by typing "Hello"
-3. Reply the bot by typing "I have been thinking suicide for days"
+3. Further the instruction by typing  "one" or "two"
+4. Type "Thinking suicide"
-4. Then type "nearest hospital"
+5. Then type "nearest hospital" to get connect to real specialist nearby
-5. Enter "Nigeria" as your location
+6. Enter "Nigeria" as your location
-6. You will get the list of specialist
+7. You will get a list of specialist

 ## Setup
 You should have **Python 3.6 installed on your window machine with the following version of python packages.